molecula/documentation/data-ingestion/saas/streaming/_posts/2022-03-31-confluent-cloud-tutorial.md

-Then we'll change it to the FeatureBase SaaS API schema which can be seen in more details in [Ingest Data from a Streaming (HTTPS) Source](http://localhost:4000/data-ingestion/saas/streaming/ingeststreamingsource).
+Then we'll transform it to match the FeatureBase SaaS schema syntax which can be seen in more details in [Ingest Data from a Streaming (HTTPS) Source](/data-ingestion/saas/streaming/streamingoverview).